Utkarshmishra67/Cpp-foundation/README.md

 # Cpp-foundation
-Foundational C++ programs, logic building exercises, and academic problem-solving assignments for BCA Semester 1.
+Foundational C++ programs, logic building exercises, and problem-solving assignments as a BCA Semester 1 Student.